CharlesRh/secular-buddhism/eightfold-path/2-right-intention/07-intention-integration.md

 - Harmlessness naturally follows when we combine renunciation's wisdom with goodwill's warmth
 - Together, they address our relationship with desires, with other beings, and with our actions

+> [!IMPORTANT]
-While we might emphasize different aspects in different situations, the fully developed path includes all three.
+> While we might emphasize different aspects in different situations, the fully developed path includes all three.

 ### From Personal to Universal